 With much certainty, you must have heard of the word “inflammation” but do not know what it’s all about.
 It is just the body’s natural response to injuries or other illnesses.
 Inflammation is the process whereby your body tries to prevent any illness or injury by stimulating your body’s immune system to respond in the same chunk that’s being threatened.
 Inflammation is a protective mechanism designed to protect the body from infection, illness, or injury.
 It can also occur chronically, leading to various diseases such as cancer and diabetes.
-An anti-inflammatory diet can be one of the steps essential to take for inflammation; this diet helps prevent conditions like heart diseases, arthritis, and even cancer.
+An anti-inflammatory diet can be one of the steps essential to take for inflammation; this diet helps prevent conditions like heart disease, arthritis, and even cancer.

 You might be searching for a very effective remedy to reduce inflammation.
 Still, little do you know that you do not need a heavy dose of medications or any treatment.
 All you need to do is change your eating routine, and you will find that mainstream nutrition experts advocate eating anti-inflammatory foods.

 This diet is rich in unprocessed, fresh foods.
-Going for colorful fruits and vegetables like tomatoes, grapes, berries, cherries, and deep green leafy veg, different types of whole grain like brown rice, and legumes like beans and chickpeas.
+Going for colorful fruits and vegetables like tomatoes, grapes, berries, cherries, deep green leafy veg, different types of whole grain like brown rice, and legumes like beans and chickpeas.
 If you are prone to inflammation, you should avoid highly processed, highly greasy, or highly sweet foods.
 Sweets, cakes and cookies, and sodas: They are low in nutrients, easy to overeat, and can contribute to high blood sugar, weight gain, and high cholesterol.
 Right in this 7-day plan, you sure would be able to find a week of delicious and simple anti-inflammatory recipes rich in fruit, whole grains, seafood, vegetables, and nuts to help jump-start your health journey and boost your confidence in the kitchen.

 The anti-inflammatory diet helps boost the immune system so it can tackle inflammation, also helps to strengthen the bone, and relieve joint pains.
 It could improve health conditions, lead to a longer life, and even slow aging.
 Saturated fats and refined sugar have been known to cause inflammation in the body, processed foods included.
 Certain foods do not trigger it and might even reduce inflammation.
 These foods include which are rich in substances called antioxidants.
 Omega-3 fatty acids are good fats that help to prevent heart diseases.
 The antioxidant helps to protect the body from free radical damage.